 Spiritual direction is not counseling, nor is it about giving advice.
 A spiritual director is a skilled and compassionate listener who is trained in the art of helping another person to pay attention to the presence of God in prayer and life experiences.
-Our Center’s staff brings excellent training and years of experience to the ministry.
+The Kearns staff brings excellent training and years of experience to the ministry.
 The ministry of spiritual direction helps you to listen to how God is at work in your life by:

 - Exploring your life, prayer, and relationships

 - Reverencing and enjoying your experience of God

 - Listening to the deep desires of your heart

 - Discerning a life direction that is in harmony with God’s dream for you

 Individuals are welcome to come for the day or stay overnight for an individual retreat.
 You can bring your own prayer material or request a staff member for spiritual direction.